gabitoju/miniserver/README.md

 make
 ```

-This will produce the `srv` executable.
+This will produce the `srvd` executable.

 ### Installation